l33tllama/leofebey.com/pages/04.blog/self-employment-so-far-mar-2020/item.md

 * Support me on [Patreon!](https://www.patreon.com/leofebeyprojects) It only costs $2 per month!
 You're not going to go broke (unlike me).
 * Help me find people for my workshops, and firstly point them to [My first workshop](http://leofebey.com/workshops/robot-workshop-circuitpython-beta) where they can register interest.
 You can also point them to [Hobart Makers Facebook Page](https://www.facebook.com/groups/hobartmakers/) where they can join and keep an eye out for my future workshops that will be posted there.
 * Help me to get connected with businesses that may want my services.
 For example, I have been working with Anderson Morgan for the WCWR project.
 Perhaps there are other businesses that may want my skills (on a casual basis)?
+* Know someone with a disability and likes games?
+Point them to [Game Time LAN](http://www.gametimelan.com) and get them to register for interest.